matt-sanders/pegan-manager/README.md

 ## Installation

-Recipe Manager requires PHP7 to run
+###Laravel

+Recipe Manager requires PHP7 and MongoDB to run.
+Laravel is mainly used as an API.
+It does serve the frontend initially but the rest is handled by VueJS.
+Authentication has been set up using JWT.
+Currently you'll need to manually create a user until I create a migrate file.

 Download the repo and run: